 The views around the battery were fantastic too.

-We decided to head as the husband had to get back to meetings.
+We decided to go back as the husband had to get home to meetings.
 So we headed back the same way.

 We came out opposite the fir trees.
 We decided to walk a bit further to get a drink from one of the village residents who sell colas, coconut water, ice cream etc.